eylloztek/stm32-pid-temperature-controller/README.md

 | `SYSTEM_MODE_STOPPED` | Keeps PID disabled and sets the PWM output to 0%. |
 | `SYSTEM_MODE_PID_CONTROL` | Runs `PID_Compute()` using the selected heating/cooling direction and applies the PID output to PWM. |
 | `SYSTEM_MODE_AUTOTUNE` | Runs the relay autotuner instead of the normal PID controller and applies the relay output to PWM. |

+Flash save/load operations are requested by UART commands and processed in the main loop.
+The UART receive interrupt only marks the requested action, while the actual Flash erase/write/read operation is handled outside the interrupt context.

 Normal PID control cycle: